 Coming to the results both on a Standalone and Consolidated basis your Company hasshown growth and placed itself well to handle its increasing scale of operation.

-International IT Services total revenue is 815 crores growth of 15% and $ 121 millionin US$ terms with a growth of 12% in revenues.
-Your Company has achieved consistentlygood results because of its focus on serving and growing its existing customersnew customer additions of 32 throughout the Financial Year maintaining resource utilization atlevels in excess of 85% over the Financial Year under review.
+Analyzing your Company's consolidated results by the two segments it operates inInternational IT services contributed 38% of total revenues and 81% of PAT while Domesticproducts and services contributed to 62% of the total revenues and 19% of PAT.International IT Services total revenue is Rs.
+92850 lakhs growth of 13% and $ 144million in US$ terms with a growth of 18% in revenues.
+Your Company has achieved goodresults consistently because of its focus on serving and growing its existing customersnew customer additions of 32 throughout the Financial Year and maintaining resourceutilization at levels in excess of 85% over the Financial Year under review.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT